UKIO Congress 2026 · Poster Companion Page

 The Problem

-The National Health Service (NHS) is facing the worst crisis in its history (Department of Health and Social Care, 2025).
+The National Health Service (NHS) in England is under significant operational and financial pressure (Department of Health and Social Care, 2025).
 A recent landmark independent investigation found public satisfaction with the NHS in England is at an all-time low (Department of Health and Social Care, 2024).
-According to the King’s Fund (Taylor, et al., 2025) there has been an astonishing collapse in public confidence in the service provided.
-Just 21% of people are content with the way the NHS runs, and dissatisfaction with waiting times and the ability to get an appointment is widespread (Taylor, et al., 2025).
+According to the King's Fund (Taylor et al., 2025), public satisfaction has fallen to a record low, with only 21% satisfied with how the NHS operates and widespread dissatisfaction with waiting times and appointment access.

-Diagnostic services are incorporated into 85% of clinical pathways, giving them significant potential to influence the overall efficiency of patient management – either facilitating timely care or contributing to delays (Royal College of Radiologists, 2024b).
-In the UK, by the end of March 2024, over 1.6 million patients were currently waiting for a diagnostic test (NHS England, 2024b).
-NHS England sets a target of 99% of patients to undergo a diagnostic test within 6 weeks of a referral, but this target has not been achieved since February 2017 (The King’s Fund, 2024).
+Diagnostic services are embedded in 85% of clinical pathways, giving them significant potential to influence patient management efficiency, either facilitating timely care or causing delays (Royal College of Radiologists, 2024).
+In the UK, by the end of March 2024, over 1.6 million patients were waiting for a diagnostic test (NHS England, 2024a).
+NHS England's target that 99% of patients receive a diagnostic test within six weeks of referral has not been achieved since February 2017 (The King's Fund, 2024).

-The demand for medical imaging is increasing at a rate that exceeds that of most other healthcare services and is currently outstripping the capacity of NHS radiology departments to meet it effectively (Maskell, 2022).
-Magnetic Resonance Imaging (MRI) is currently seen as the diagnostic imaging gold standard for examining a wide range of conditions and body parts, primarily due to its superior soft-tissue contrast, precise tissue characterisation and image acquisition in multiple planes (Jones, et al., 2025).
-Despite the number of MRI scans performed during March 2024 increasing by 8.1% from the same period the preceding year, MRI reported waiting lists rose 2.8% at the same time (NHS England, 2024b).
+Demand for medical imaging is rising faster than in most other healthcare services, outstripping the capacity of NHS radiology departments to meet it effectively (Maskell, 2022).
+The most recent Royal College of Radiologists workforce census confirms the trend, reporting an 8% year-on-year increase in CT and MRI activity in 2024 against only 4.7% growth in the consultant radiologist workforce (Royal College of Radiologists, 2025).
+Magnetic Resonance Imaging (MRI) remains the diagnostic imaging modality of choice for examining a wide range of conditions and body regions, due to its superior soft-tissue contrast, precise tissue characterisation and multiplanar imaging capabilities (Westbrook and Talbot, 2019; Jones et al., 2025).
+Despite an 8.1% increase in the number of MRI scans performed in March 2024 compared to the previous year, waiting lists increased by 2.8% during the same period (NHS England, 2024b).

 The Challenge

-The pressure group TaxPayers’ Alliance (2025) have pointed to data suggesting an underutilisation and inefficient use of MRI machines in the NHS, with some trusts performing over 12,000 scans per machine per year, while others average fewer than 2,000.
-Data on MRI unit opening times is limited, but a previous National Audit Office (2011) report found wide variations, ranging from 40 to over 100 hours per week.
-Anecdotal evidence suggests little progress since, with hours ranging from 7 am to 10 pm in some hospitals, to just 9 am to 4.30 pm weekdays in others.
-Although differences in patient needs, scan complexity, and staffing must be considered, it is estimated that better cooperation, resource management, and extended hours could deliver capacity equivalent to over 40 additional MRI machines (TaxPayers' Alliance, 2016).
+Utilisation of existing machines is also highly variable.
+FOI-based analysis by the TaxPayers' Alliance found that some NHS trusts perform over 12,000 scans per machine per year, while others average fewer than 2,000 (TaxPayers' Alliance, 2025).
+Data on MRI unit opening times is very patchy.
+A National Audit Office (2011) report identified wide variation, ranging from 40 to over 100 hours per week, and anecdotal evidence suggests little improvement since – with hours at some hospitals running 7 am to 10 pm, and at others only 9 am to 4.30 pm on weekdays.
+Although variation in patient need, scan complexity and staffing must be considered, better coordination of resources and extended operating hours could deliver capacity equivalent to more than 40 additional MRI machines (TaxPayers' Alliance, 2016).

-Although it is difficult to compare individual healthcare systems directly around the world, the UK is far from alone in experiencing significant challenges affecting its radiography services.
-In Europe, 46% of German hospitals reported staffing issues in 2019 (Blum, 2019), Italy has vacancy rates of up to 25% (HealthManagement, 2024), Lithuania requires a threefold increase in radiographer recruitment to meet demand (Vanckavičienė et al., 2024), and in Sweden, retirements now outpace new entrants, leading to severe shortages alongside rising demand for imaging (Andersson, Lundgren and Lundén, 2017).
-Outside Europe, in the United States, MRI radiographer vacancy rates rose sharply from 8.7% in 2021 to a record 16.2% in 2023 (American Society of Radiologic Technologists, 2023), and in Canada, MRI service volumes increased by 62% between 2010 and 2020, with significant growth in out-of-hours scanning further intensifying workforce pressures (Chao, et al., 2021).
+International comparators reinforce the picture.
+In Europe, 46% of German hospitals reported staffing shortages in 2019 (Blum, 2019), Italy has radiographer vacancy rates of up to 25% (HealthManagement, 2024), Lithuania requires a threefold increase in radiographer recruitment to meet demand (Vanckavičienė et al., 2024), and in Sweden retirements now outpace new entrants, creating further workforce gaps (Andersson, Lundgren and Lundén, 2017).
+Outside Europe, MRI radiographer vacancy rates in the United States rose from 8.7% in 2021 to 16.2% in 2023 (American Society of Radiologic Technologists, 2023), while Canada saw a 62% increase in MRI service volume between 2010 and 2020, with significant growth in out-of-hours scanning intensifying workforce pressures further (Chao et al., 2021).

 The Solution